 ASX RECOMMENDATIONS COMPLIANCE DETAILED DESCRIPTION ASX Recommendation 1.6 - Board Performance Review Yes The Board and its sub-committees have an annual review process in accordance with the Board Charter, and supported by the Remuneration, Nomination and Governance Committee in accordance with its Charter.
-A listed entity should: In 2020 this process was conducted internally, facilitated by the Chair of the Remuneration and involved an extensive (a) have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; and Board questionnaire and follow up interviews with each Board member to assess Board, Sub-Committee and individual director performance.
-The results of this process were considered by the Board. (b) disclose, for each reporting period, whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period.
+A listed entity should: (a) have and disclose a process for periodically evaluating the performance of the board, its In 2021, the Board undertook an external review facilitated by an independent consultant.
+The key purpose of the 2021 review was to identify opportunities to continue to strengthen the overall effectiveness of the Board, including Committee effectiveness. committees and individual directors; and In alternate years, the Board undertakes a self-evaluation review conducted internally, facilitated by the Chair of the (b) disclose, for each reporting period, whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period.
+Remuneration and involves an extensive Board questionnaire and follow up interviews with each Board member to assess Board, Sub-Committee and individual director performance.
 ASX Recommendation 1.7 - Executive Performance Review Yes The performance of all senior executives, including the Managing Director and CEO, are formally reviewed on a semi-annual basis.
 A listed entity should: The Board, in consultation with the Remuneration and Nomination Committee, is responsible for evaluating the (a) have and disclose a process for evaluating the performance of the Managing Director and CEO. performance of its senior executives at least once every reporting period; and Senior executives are evaluated by the Managing Director and CEO taking into account feedback from the Board and with remuneration results reviewed and approved by the Remuneration and Nomination Committee. (b) disclose, for each reporting period, whether a performance evaluation has been undertaken in Performance is reviewed against specific and measurable company and individual performance measures which are designed to facilitate achievement of the Company's objectives whilst appropriately managing its risks. accordance with that process during or in respect of that period.
-A performance evaluation of all senior executives including the Managing Director and CEO, was undertaken during Q3 2020 and Q1 2021.
+A performance evaluation of all senior executives including the Managing Director and CEO, was undertaken during Q3 2021 and Q1 2022.